MOohTus/ODAMNet/docs/source/pages/approaches/methods_RWR.rst

 Reactome network
 """"""""""""""""""""

-This network is extracted from NDEs and corresponding to the Human Reactome data.
+This network is extracted from NDEx and corresponds to the Human Reactome data.
 It's composed of:

 - 7,926 nodes